Skip To Main Content

 Admission is only available for the Fall semester

-Required Degree Master’s in English Degree from a regionally accredited college or university in the United States or have proof of equivalent training at a foreign institution.
+Required Degree Master’s in English Degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.

 Minimum GPA 3.5 (on a 4.0 scale) Departments may consider GPA of last 60 semester credit hours